neyhartj/sequence_handling/README.md

 ### Assess_Quality.sh

 The `Assess_Quality.sh` script runs [_FastQC_](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on the command line on a series of samples organized in a project directory for quality control.
 In addition, a list of all output zip files will be generated for use with the `Read_Depths.sh` script.
 Our recommendation is using this both before and after quality trimming and before read mapping.
-This script is designed to be run using the [Portable Batch System](http://www.pbsworks.com/).
+This script is designed to be run using the [_Portable Batch System_](http://www.pbsworks.com/).

 ##### dependencies

-The `Assess_Quality.sh` script depends on FastQC, the [Portable Batch System](http://www.pbsworks.com/), and [_GNU Parallel_](http://www.gnu.org/software/parallel/) to run.
+The `Assess_Quality.sh` script depends on FastQC, the [_Portable Batch System_](http://www.pbsworks.com/), and [_GNU Parallel_](http://www.gnu.org/software/parallel/) to run.

 ### Read\_Depths.sh